Which camera bag should you choose, and how?

 Peak Design Everyday Sling

-Neewer - 2 in 1 Rolling Camera Case
+Neewer - 2-in-1 Rolling Camera Case

-If you need to buy a camera trolley, I recommend this one.
-This 2-in-1 allows you to have both a backpack with a rain cover and a wheeled suitcase.
+If you need to buy a camera trolley, this is the one I’d recommend.
+This 2-in-1 design gives you both a backpack with a rain cover and a wheeled case.
 A great compromise!
-I also found very good products through this link.

 See you soon,